Gwyneth Paltrow's Goop Lab wants you to have more orgasms

 The lack of knowledge of female bodies

 This episode rightfully calls out that there is a lack of education and an undeniable taboo associated with female sexual health.
-Surveys have shown that upwards of 60% of women cannot label the parts of a vulva, and many are uncomfortable talking about their gynecological health with a doctor.
+Surveys have shown that upwards of 60% of women can't label the parts of a vulva and many are uncomfortable talking about their gynecological health with a doctor.

 That contributes to many women not having orgasms, which the medical community agrees are good for our health.
 They're said to relieve stress, reduce headache pain and even help lower the risk of dying of heart disease.